 8. Scriptable Cart

-Performance and best practices are mentioned in our full page on how to Make Advanced Customizations with Scriptable Cart, so we will keep this short.
+Performance and best practices are mentioned in our documentation, so we will keep this short.

 Scriptable cart scripts run on both web store and back office sales transactions, and are frequently used to perform additional actions and connect to third-party services.
 These actions are often blocking, which means that they cause the application to wait (and therefore the user) for it to complete before letting the operation to continue.